Check Point buys Israeli cyber security firm Hyperwise

 Chief Financial Officer Tal Payne said the company now has close to 1,000 customers for its new threat emulation products.

-Hyperwise was formed by Shlomo Kramer, a co-founder of Check Point who left that company more than a decade ago.
+Shlomo Kramer, a co-founder of Check Point who left that company more than a decade ago, was a key investor in Hyperwise.